cadebryant/theragraf/README.md

 - `local.settings.json` is excluded from git via `.gitignore` — **never commit it**
 - Use `local.settings.template.json` as the shareable reference for required config values
 - In Azure, all service-to-service authentication uses Managed Identity — no API keys are stored in app settings
-- PII is redacted before any AI model processes the transcript; the redaction map is encrypted with a Key Vault-managed key and stored alongside the session record
+- **PII Protection:** PII is redacted before any AI model processes the transcript; the redaction map is encrypted with a Key Vault-managed key and stored alongside the session record
+- **Prompt Hardening:** All user-supplied text (transcripts, demographics, prompts) is sanitized via `PromptInputHardeningService` to prevent prompt injection attacks
+- **Rate Limiting:** Middleware-based HTTP rate limiting with pluggable backends (in-memory for dev, Cosmos for production) protects against abuse
+- **Approval Workflow:** AI-generated documentation is clearly labeled as a draft.
+Sessions require explicit therapist attestation and approval before export.
+Editing clinical content automatically clears approval status.
-- Client date of birth is stored AES-GCM encrypted at rest and is never returned through the API; only a computed age range is forwarded to the AI pipeline
+- **Encrypted Sensitive Data:** Client date of birth is stored AES-GCM encrypted at rest and is never returned through the API; only a computed age range is forwarded to the AI pipeline
+- **Access Control:** All HTTP endpoints enforce JWT ownership — therapists cannot read or modify another therapist's sessions, goals, or client records
+- **Client ID Namespacing:** Client IDs are transparently namespaced server-side using a hash of the therapist's email address; the raw client-visible name is stripped from API responses and never stored without the prefix
 - The React SPA contains only public, non-sensitive Entra configuration values
-- All HTTP endpoints enforce JWT ownership — therapists cannot read or modify another therapist's sessions, goals, or client records
-- Client IDs are transparently namespaced server-side using a hash of the therapist's email address; the raw client-visible name is stripped from API responses and never stored without the prefix